 Tutors are the pupils’ and parents’ first port of call for pastoral and academic queries.
-Tutors ensure that each individual pupil is valued within the tutor.
+Tutors ensure that each individual pupil is valued within the tutor group.
 Positive relationships between the tutor and pupil are built on the foundations of trust, patience, open-mindedness and positivity.
 The tutors will encourage the pupils’ wider interests and participation in co-curricular activities, and the cultural and sporting life of the school.

 Tutors are also there for support and advice on a whole range of issues, from subject choices to more personal matters.